tumiemosweu/bhp.lims-1/docs/SampleCreation.md

 To beautify the JSON results, you might install JSON Lite for Firefox: https://addons.mozilla.org/en-US/firefox/addon/json-lite/?src=recommended

+`senaite.jsonapi` was developed using `plone.jsonapi.routes` as a reference.
+Thus, is strongly recommended to read the documentation for `plone.jsonapi.routes`, cause `senaite.jsonapi` works mostly the same way: https://plonejsonapiroutes.readthedocs.io/en/latest/

 ## Step-by-step guide (with example)

 ### Login to the system with a user with enough privileges